Our website offers information and education about dogs and about how Janet works. We invite you to call or email anytime.

 * Ask your Veterinarian about calming supplements.
 Solloquin, Zylkene and other calming aids can help your dog remain calmer so they are able to learn.
 An anxious dog cannot learn past a certain point.

-* The use of punishing or fear based training will set your dog back substantially.
+* The use of punishing or fear based training will set your dog back substantially and is discouraged.

 The words magical, miracle and Mary Poppins are referred to in some of my generous client 'testimonials'.
 It's lovely that those words are used to describe my work but the truth is IT'S ALL SCIENCE combined with my well developed, magical auntie muscles and love for animals.